fernandozoomp/fernandozoomp/README.md

 How nice to have you here on my Github profile. <BR>

-Feel free to clone projects and ask questions, I am always ready to learn and improve development techniques. :books: <BR>
+I am always ready to learn and improve development techniques. :books: <BR>

 ⚡  Available for Freelance projects/internship opportunities.